GoogleChrome/developer.chrome.com/site/en/blog/soft-navigations-experiment/index.md

 </table>

 {% Aside 'warning' %}
 The `web-vitals` implementation is under active development and is subject to change with new changes being published to that branch.
-At present, it does not support FID, as that requires [more underlying work in Chrome](https://bugs.chromium.org/p/chromium/issues/detail?id=1407656) or polyfilling FID-based on events.
+At present, it does not support FID on soft navigations, as that requires [more underlying work in Chrome](https://bugs.chromium.org/p/chromium/issues/detail?id=1407656) or polyfilling FID-based on events.

 Those using the `web-vitals` JavaScript library should be aware of this if looking to use this library on production sites, and should take a local copy and test that version, and monitor the branch for changes.
 {% endAside %}